DarkPlayz98/Crystal-AI-/readme.md

-# Hello Everyone Im a solo developer I made this AI called Crystal AI No limits no Subscription Completely Free!
+# Hello Everyone Im a solo developer I made this AI called Crystal AI No limits no Subscription!

+Completely Free!
 So Im Gonna Update It Frequently if you want to download it Go to Releases And Download it It helps me a lot!